 (2) Long-term incentive plan organic revenue excludes all impact from acquisitions that had not yet closed at the time targets were set.
 For fiscal year 2023, this excluded the impact of the Eminence, Asuragen, and Namocell acquisitions.
-For fiscal year 2022, this excluded the impact of the Eminence, and Asuragen acquisitions.
+For fiscal year 2022, this excluded the impact of the Eminence and Asuragen acquisitions.
+For fiscal year 2021, this excluded the impact of the B-MoGen, Eminence, and Asuragen acquisitions.